Injured Indian fishermen seek compensation from Pentagon after shooting

 A spokesman for the U.S. Fifth Fleet said at the time non-lethal measures were taken while attempting to signal to the vessel, which did not respond.
 The security team then fired, he said.

-The spokesman said its ships had the inherent right to self defense.
-The incident took place at time when tensions were high in the Gulf, as U.S. forces expanded their presence to ramp up pressure on Iran over its nuclear program.
+The spokesman said its ships had the inherent right to self defence.
+The incident took place at time when tensions were high in the Gulf, as U.S. forces expanded their presence to ramp up pressure on Iran over its nuclear programme.

 The United States has been particularly wary of attacks on its ships since two al Qaeda suicide bombers rammed an explosives-laden boat into the USS Cole in 2000 off Yemen. blowing a massive hole in its side and killing 17 U.S. sailors.